Principles of Visual Tokens for Efficient Video Understanding

 \subsection{Adaptive Computational Budget}

 Principle 5 shows that not all videos or tasks need the same amount of computation, and easy ones need a smaller number of tokens.
-This is similar to the case of image recognition in human perception, where we perform certain tasks (such as detecting familiar objects) faster than harder tasks (such as classifying occluded objects)~\cite{humanadaptive}.
+This is similar to the case of image recognition in human perception, where we perform certain tasks faster than harder tasks \cite{humanadaptive}.
 Here we explore the use of this principle as follows: we gauge the difficulty of each video in a very lightweight manner and use this information to compute an ``adaptive budget", which will adapt the computational budget and save computation on ``easy" videos.
 This process is depicted as the orange box in Fig.~\ref{fig:overall_structure} and it is referred to in experiments as LITE++, as it focuses on further reducing computation at a minimal cost.

 Concretely, we gauge difficulty using confidence of the prediction as a proxy for whether a particular video will be correctly classified.
 To estimate this confidence we use a lightweight model (MoviNet~\cite{Kondratyuk2021MoViNetsMV}), which is considerably less accurate but extremely fast.
 Given the estimated confidence $\hat{c}$, the budget will be selected as follows: for very low confidence ($\hat{c} < \tau_1$) it is accepted that this will be a very hard case, and will not invest extra tokens; for easy cases ($\hat{c} > \tau_2$) we use a small budget, as it is likely that they will be easy to get right; for everything in between we use the baseline budget.
 In our experiments we use the following hyperparameters: $\tau_1 = 0.1$ and $\tau_2 = 0.5$.
 For easy cases, we select top 30\% of tokens when the P-Ratio is 0.5, 0.7, or 0.9, and top 20\% of tokens when the P-Ratio is 0.3.